zenml-io/zenml/docs/book/component-gallery/model-registries/custom.md

 ---
-description: How to integrate your own Model Registry flavor
+description: How to develop a custom model registry
 ---

 {% hint style="warning" %}
 **Base abstraction in progress!**

-The Model registry stack component is relatively new in ZenML, While it is fully functional, it can be challenging to cover how every possible ML system deals with model versioning.
+The Model registry stack component is relatively new in ZenML.
+While it is fully functional, it can be challenging to cover all the ways ML systems deal with model versioning.
 This means that the API might change in the future.
-We will keep this page up to date with the latest changes.
+We will keep this page up-to-date with the latest changes.

-If you are writing a custom Model Registry flavor, and you found that the base abstraction is lacking or not flexible enough, please let us know by talking to us on [Slack](https://zenml.io/slack) or by opening an issue on [GitHub](https://github.com/zenml-io/zenml/issues/new/choose)
+If you are writing a custom model registry flavor, and you found that the base abstraction is lacking or not flexible enough, please let us know by messaging us on [Slack](https://zenml.io/slack), or by opening an issue on [GitHub](https://github.com/zenml-io/zenml/issues/new/choose)
 {% endhint %}